coredns/coredns/plugin/bind/README.md

 If several addresses are provided, a listener will be open on each of the IP provided.

-Each address has to be an IP of one of the interfaces of the host.
+Each address has to be an IP or name of one of the interfaces of the host.

 ## Syntax